slimphp/Slim-Website/docs/objects/request.md

 ## The Request Headers

 Every HTTP request has headers.
-These are metadata that describe the HTTP request but are not visible reflected in the request's body.
+These are metadata that describe the HTTP request but are not visible in the request's body.
 Slim's PSR 7 Request object provides several methods to inspect its headers.

 ### Get All Headers

-You can fetch all HTTP request headers an associative array with the PSR 7 Request object's `getHeaders()` method.
+You can fetch all HTTP request headers as an associative array with the PSR 7 Request object's `getHeaders()` method.
 The resultant associative array's keys are the header names and its values are themselves a numeric array of string values for their respective header name.